-The District Council will, in line with Sherwood Area Policy 1, work closely with Nottinghamshire County Council and local stakeholders to deliver a new Sherwood Forest Visitor Centre which will deliver both enhanced management of the Special Area of Conservation and an improved visitor experience.
-The development of a new visitor centre for Sherwood Forest on land to the east of Church Street, as identified on the Policies Map, will be supported in principle.
+The development of a new visitor centre for Sherwood Forest on land to the east of Church Street, as identified on the Proposals Map, will be supported in principle.

-Assessment of detailed proposals including their impact on the Special Area of Conservation will be made in accordance with the relevant Core and development Management Policies.
+Assessment of detailed proposals will be made in accordance with the relevant Core and development Management Policies.